 Helena, Mont., Jan.
-28 .- A bill will be introduced in the legislature tomorrow by Representative Norriss making gam-biling at faro, roulette and poker a ques-tion of local option.
-A sliding scale run-uing from \$6,000 down for cities is pro-vided.
-One-balf of the fee goes to the state and the remainder to the cities and school funds.
-Notice of intention to introduce was given today to introduce was given today.
+28 .- A bill will be introduced in the legislature tomorrow by Representative Norriss making gam-bling at faro, roulette and poker a ques-tion of local option.
+A sliding scale run-bing from \$6,000 down for cities is proided.
+One-half of the fee goes to the tate and the remainder to the cities and school funds.
+Notice of intention to introduce was given today.